 Commercial mortgages are strictly for non-residential properties while buy-to-let lending relates to properties that are let out to paying tenants.
 Buy-to-let mortgages are made available by both commercial and residential lenders.

-They are a particular type of high-volume commercial mortgage and borrowers can fall into three different categories:
+They are a particular type of high-volume and borrowers can fall into three different categories:

 This relates to the large number of landlords who purchase property as an investment.
 The owner of a buy-to-let property can benefit from any increases in property value and can use the rental income to meet the mortgage repayments.

 Financers can offer lower interest rates to buy-to-let investors than for those needing mortgages for commercial properties because of high consumer demand.